CDRT/docs/bios/settings/thinkcenter/security.md

 <details><summary>Secure Wipe</summary>

-Hide or display the "Secure Wipe" option on the F12 BIOS Startup Menu.
+Hide or display the `Secure Wipe` option on the F12 BIOS Startup Menu.

 Options: